 While some improvements have been made, Pacific children have poor health compared to other children.
-In the early 2000s the infant mortality rate was 40% higher among the Pacific population than the national average.
+In the 21st century the infant mortality rate was higher among the Pacific population than the national average – 6.9 deaths per 1000 live births in 2012 compared to a total population rate of 4.7.
 This rate is generally regarded as a good indicator of the socio-economic conditions in which children live.

 Promoting safer sex

 Family Life Education Pasifika (FLEP) was set up in 1997 to tackle the high rate of pregnancy, abortion and sexually transmitted infections among Pacific youth in South Auckland.
 The group visited churches, community groups, and schools, using music, drama, dance and art to educate adolescents about sexual health and wellbeing.
 In 2009 FLEP began its ‘Random Acts, Island Styles’ project, where it gave public music and drama performances, some of which were filmed and posted on YouTube.

 Young Pacific people generally have death, disease and injury patterns similar to those of other young New Zealanders.
 Information about secondary school students is available through health and well-being surveys conducted in selected schools between 2001 and 2012.
 The 2012 survey found that a slightly smaller proportion of Pacific secondary students reported that their health was excellent, very good or good, but there was no difference at all in their reported levels of general well being.
 Ninety-two percent of Pacific students reported that they were satisfied with their life.

 Between 2001 and 2012 there was a 4% decrease in the proportion of Pacific students with depressive symptoms and their reported rates of depressive symptoms were very similar to those of New Zealand European students.
 However, Pacific students were slightly more likely to report self-harm and three times more likely to have attempted suicide in the last 12 months.